zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-rest-api-service-without-code-changes.md

     The creator of the API defines this ID.
     The API ID needs to be a string of up to 64 characters that uses lowercase alphanumeric characters and a dot: `.`.
-    We recommended that you use your organization as the prefix.
+    We recommend that you use your organization as the prefix.

     **Examples:**